kaizen-ai/kaizenflow/documentation/general/general.md

 ### Ad-hoc meetings

-- If somebody is unsure about
+- If somebody is unsure about:
-  - What exactly needs to be done
+  - What exactly needs to be done in a GitHub Issue
-  - The specs of a task please don't hesitate to ask for a quick meeting to discuss the issue
+  - The specs of a task
+   don't hesitate to ask for a quick meeting to discuss the issue

 - Better safe than sorry

 ### Org emails

-- GP & Paul will send emails with subject starting with "ORG:" pointing to interesting docs that are of general interest and relevance
+- GP & Paul will send emails with the subject starting with "ORG:" pointing to interesting docs that are of general interest and relevance

-- Please make sure to read carefully the docs and internalize what we suggest to do and, especially, the rationale of the proposed solutions
+- Please make sure to read the docs carefully and internalize what we suggest to do and, especially, the rationale of the proposed solutions

-- If it's ok acknowledge the email replying to all
+- If it's ok to acknowledge the email replying to all

 ### The need for synchronization points